FullByte/FullByte.github.io/README.md

 Publishing my notes in a wiki format has been great exercise for me.
 As longs as this works well for me I will continue doing so :) The content may appear random as it deals with basically anything I find interesting and noteworthy.
 Thanks for your interest and I appreciate your pull-request for typos/errors in existing pages.

+Visit:

-- Visit <https://0xfab1.net> for online view
+- <https://0xfab1.net> for online view (HTTPS with Let's Encrypt, supports IPv4 and IPv6)
-- or <https://fullbyte.github.io> in case I messed up DNS
+- <https://fullbyte.github.io> in case I messed up something with my DNS
+- <https://ipfs.0xfab1.net/> for access using IPFS

 Built with [MkDocs](https://github.com/mkdocs/mkdocs/), [Material](https://github.com/squidfunk/mkdocs-material), [GitHub Pages](https://pages.github.com/) and [GitHub Actions](https://github.com/features/actions).